yu-andy/jekyll-k8s/README.md

 # Continous Integration and Deployment with CircleCI

-Using Jekyll template, Docker, Google Kubernetes Engine, and CircleCI
+Using Jekyll template, Docker, Google Kubernetes Engine, and CircleCI.

 -Each time a push is made to master branch of this repo, CircleCi will automatically deploy a new build to GKE.